 A 0 percent APR card is the only kind of debt I’ll recommend in this case.
 You don’t want to spend any money on interest.

 Many stores offer to pay in installments, but this way of financing is not sustainable if you’re buying multiple items.
-Plus, the terms are often unclear, and while you’re thinking you’re avoiding interest, you may find that you’re actually paying so much in it, your other credit card debt would get jealous.
+Plus, the terms are often unclear, and while you’re thinking you’re avoiding interest, you may find that you’re actually paying so much in it that your other credit card debt would get jealous.

 True story: When I financed my bed from a furniture outlet, I noticed my automatic monthly payments were too low for me to pay it off in six payments as I thought I was doing to avoid interest.
 That was what the salesperson and the financing language had led me to believe.
-As a result, I had to find the financing provider website (which wasn’t easy), create an account and make payments manually.
+As a result, I had to find the financing provider’s website (which wasn’t easy), create an account and make payments manually.
 Otherwise, I’d end up paying for my bed for two years and spend over $1,500 on an item that cost a bit over $600.

 Many stores offer to pay in installments, but this way of financing is not sustainable if you’re buying multiple items.
 Plus, the terms are often unclear.